puppetlabs/puppetlabs-hocon/README.markdown

 * `provider`: The specific backend to use for this `conf_setting` resource.
 You will seldom need to specify this --- Puppet will usually discover the appropriate provider for your platform.
 The only available provider for `conf_setting` is ruby.

 * `setting`: The name of the CONF file setting to be defined.
+This can be a top-level setting or a setting nested within another setting.
+To define a nested setting, give the full path to that setting with each level separated by a `.` So, to define a setting `foosetting` nested within a setting called `foo` contained on the top level, the `setting` parameter would be set to `foo.foosetting`.

 * `value`: The value of the CONF file setting to be defined.